Home Automation - Turn off Electric Water Heater via Internet and Save Money

 More by this Author

 Mention home automation to many people and their eyes glaze over.
 “Too technical,” they say.
 “I don’t understand what you’re talking about.”
-But when you tell them that home...
+But when you tell them that home automation can make their home...

 Window air conditioning technology keeps improving with remote controls, timers, programmable controls and other control options.
 Whether your home has central a/c or no a/c -- a window air conditioner might make...